Can tap water kill you? Probably not. But have you ever thought about how tap water can kill a goldfish?

-Our filters remove the harmful contaminants such as heavy metals, chlorine, fluoride and many, many others.
+So, what water is best to use for your goldfish?
+Our filters target the harmful contaminants such as heavy metals, chlorine, fluoride and many, many others.
 These are contaminants that could harm you and kill your pet fish!
 It's no wonder that these little animals can't stand a chance against the chemicals found in our water!

 Which contaminants should I look out for?
 What ends up killing my fish?

 Chlorine and chloramine can be particularly detrimental to your fish’s health.
-Luckily, our filters remove 99.9% of both!
-Nitrates and Nitrites should also be removed and our filters are able to take out 99.3%.
+Luckily, Clearly Filtered water filters remove up to 99.5%!
+Nitrates and Nitrites should also be removed and our filters are able to take out up to 99.9%.
 If you have a particularly high level of nitrates in your water, changing the water will reduce nitrate levels and also discourage algae growth.
 High levels of nitrites can reduce the oxygen content in your fish’s blood so changing your water or add aquarium salt will reduce the level of nitrites.
 Also, when changing your water make sure it is at a similar temperature as large fluctuations in temperature may shock your fish.

 Does the PH of my water matter?

-Many propose to use distilled water in their fish tank, and this is fine initially, but will create a very unstable environment that may allow the PH to fluctuate too much.
+Many propose to use distilled water instead of tap water for their fish tank, and this is fine initially, but will create a very unstable environment that may allow the PH to fluctuate too much.
 These PH fluctuations can create an unhealthy environment for your fish and stress or even kill them in the long run.
-Our pitcher filters are able to leave the good minerals (or Total Dissolved Solids) in the water which will act as a buffer for PH fluctuations in your water.
+Clearly Filtered pitchers are able to leave the good minerals (or Total Dissolved Solids) in the water which will act as a buffer for PH fluctuations in your water.
 This will make your fish's water the closest it will come to natural, contaminant-free water.
 When changing your fish’s water, about 10-25% of your water should be removed and replaced with clean, filtered water.
 Remember to check the PH!
 A healthy range for most fish is between 6.5-8.2.

 Do you have customers that use Clearly Filtered water for their fish tanks?